 - Artists will appreciate pencils and other coloring tools from the brand Koh-I-Noor, established in 1790 and still operating in Czech Republic.
 In the city center, there are shops on the streets Vodičkova and Na Příkopě.

 - The temporary Dyzajn market is held every season in Prague and hosts local artists.
-Other crafts and arts are found at farmers markets (for example, Náplavka and Jiřího z Poděbrad).
+Other crafts and arts are found at farmers markets (for example, Náplavka and Jiřího z Poděbrad) and in local shops (for example, Orel and Friends).

 You found this information useful?
 Pin it to Pinterest to spread the word!